michimussato/OpenStudioLandscapes/README.md

 * lint-3.12 -> Runs linters and fixers
 * testing-3.11 -> Runs pytests.
 * testing-3.12 -> Runs pytests.
-* readme -> Generate dynamically created README file for
+* readme -> Generate dynamically created README.md file for OpenStudioLandscapes modules.
 - release-3.11 -> Build and release to a repository
 - release-3.12 -> Build and release to a repository
 * docs -> Creates Sphinx documentation.